wanjo-tech/vm2/README.md

-# vm2

-Replacement for the very unfriendly management discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)
+# Replacement for the very unfriendly management discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

 I've tried to send them the replacement solution for the vulnerable of constructor.constructor issue.

 But their really bad manner just pissing me off.

+Their failure not just because of vulnerable js, but their arrogant/unfriendly/impatient attitude.

 I post the hide-and-seek solution here for your referece here.
 Wish you a good day.